 Prime Day and Whole Foods

-Last year Prime Day extended its sale from devices and electronics to discounts on groceries at the Whole Foods Market chain.
-Amazon bought Whole Foods in 2017 and Prime Day 2018 was the first time they promoted the big sale event at the grocery store.
+Last year Prime Day extended its sale from devices and electronics to discounts on groceries at the Whole Foods Market chain which the company also own.
 Savings included price cuts on popular food items and discounts for first time users of the grocery delivery service Prime Now.
 Amazon also offered $10 back in Amazon credits to use on Prime Day for members that spent $10 at Whole Foods.
-Amazon credit card users also received double the rewards when they used their card at Whole Foods during the week leading up to Prime Day.
+Amazon credit card users also received double the rewards when they used their card at Whole Foods during the week leading up to the big sale.

 How much money did Amazon make on Prime Day?

 Amazon was predicted to gross $3.4 billion on Prime Day last year, although we don’t know if that prediction is accurate as Amazon doesn’t release such information.
 However, it did announce that third party sellers shifted a billion dollars of product in just one day.
 As for its own sales, Amazon was content to say that “sales this Prime Day surpassed Cyber Monday, Black Friday and the previous Prime Day, when comparing 36-hour periods, making this once again the biggest shopping event in Amazon history.”
-That’s a little sneaky, mind you: last Prime Day only ran for 24 hours, not 36.
+That’s a little sneaky, mind you: as the 2017 sale only ran for 24 hours, not 36.

 Why did Amazon crash on Prime Day?
 Did the crash cost it money?

-Some sites got their calculators out and concluded that the worst outage, which lasted for 63 minutes, cost Amazon just under $100 million in lost sales.
+Some sites got their calculators out and concluded that the worst outage, which lasted for 63 minutes, cost Jeff Bezos' company just under $100 million in lost sales.
 Amazon disagrees, saying that the effect on sales was “minimal”.
+Or maybe $100 million just isn't that much to the retail giant nowadays.

 CNBC has seen internal documents that describe what happened.
 First, it didn’t secure enough servers to cope with the demand; secondly, that shortage caused a “cascading series of failures” that knocked out key services; and thirdly, Amazon temporarily killed all international traffic to reduce the load.
 All of those things happened within the first 15 minutes of Prime Day.

-The outage wasn’t the only issue Amazon faced on Prime Day.
-There were also strikes in protest at the way it treats its workers.
+The outage wasn’t the only issue Amazon faced during the sale though...

 Why were workers striking and supporters urging Amazon boycotts on Prime Day?

 Prime Day wasn’t the first time Amazon has been accused of terrible working practices, but it was a great day to get the issue into the papers.
-Workers in Spain and Germany went on strike over working hours and conditions while activists urged people to send Amazon a message on Prime Day by boycotting it altogether over its treatment of workers and its tax arrangements.
+Workers in Spain and Germany went on strike over working hours and conditions while activists urged people to send Amazon a message by boycotting the sale altogether over its treatment of workers and its tax arrangements.
 It was also marked by a surge in health and safety complaints from UK workers.

 Amazon also told Wired that the Organise campaign behind the publicity was indulging in fake news.
 “To our knowledge, Organise doesn’t verify that respondents actually work for the company they claim to work for.”